 That depends on what kind of results you want.
 You can reduce back pain with one session.
 You can relieve stress at the end of a long week with one session.
 But if you want to get a six pack, run a marathon without injury, get back into pre-baby shape, or simply tone up… make the commitment to Pilates 2-3 times a week.

 One of Joseph Pilates’ most famous quotes is ….
 “In 10 sessions you will feel the difference.
 In 20 sessions you will see the difference.
 And in 30 sessions you will have a whole new body.”
 He says in his book, Return to Life Through Contrology (which is a quick and entertaining read since it was originally published in 1945 and gives you a peek into the mind of this genius!):

 “If you will faithfully perform your Contrology exercises regularly only four times a week for just three months, you will find your body development approaching the ideal, accompanied by renewed mental vigor and spiritual enhancement.”
 Ideal body… mental vigor …. spiritual enhancement!
 Who wouldn’t want all that with just 4x a week?!

-To really see results, find a great studio and take an equipment session 2-3x a week with a certified trainer.
+To really see results, find a great studio, like Joy of Pilates, and take an equipment session 2-3x a week with a certified trainer.
 If you can afford private sessions, it will optimize your results.
 While privates can be cost prohibitive, you can still get results from duets, trios, and quartets.